Hydrothermal/better-pastebin/README.md

 });
 ```

 Updates a paste's contents.
 You must be logged in to do this, and you can only edit a paste that you created.
-Note that the ID of a paste should be supplied, not the URL - e.g. `uRUYcpnR`, not `http://pastebin.com/uRUYcpnR`. `options` can either be the new contents of the paste as a string, or an object containing one or more of the following keys:
+Either the ID or the URL of a paste can be supplied. `options` can either be the new contents of the paste as a string, or an object containing one or more of the following keys:

 * `options.contents`: The new contents of the paste; this is the only mandatory property.
 * `options.expires`: When the paste should expire